 In November of 2010 Calum Kerr participated in NaNoWriMo (National Novel Writing Month).
 When it was over, he decided to carry on with the enforced writing schedule and write 31 flash-fiction pieces during the month of January.
-31 is the result.
+31

 The stories range from the mundane to the bizarre, from sad to funny.
 Several of the tales packed quite a punch at the end.
 Even though all the stories are short, some extremely short, they are satisfying to read.

 A man suffering from writer's block takes action to overcome it in a most unusual and self-destructive way in "The Spark of Inspiration".
 In another tale about writers, "The Manifesto", authors are controlled by law in a chilling look at what could happen if words were taken over by the government.

 "The Abbey" is a love story, beautiful and heartbreaking.
 The attention to detail in this story is amazing; you get lost in the telling.
 Another lovely story is "Liquid Gold", which is also rich in detail, filled with longing and hope.

 A few of the stories are playfully silly such as "As Plain As" and "Who Nose", both tales about noses albeit different storylines.
 Another body part is used as a subject in "Ears that Hear", a bizarre piece that leaves you scratching your head.